nextstrain/cli/doc/aws-batch.md

 ### Disk space for your jobs

-_The following applies to Batch compute environments using Amazon Linux 2 (AL2) [ECS-optimized AMIs][], which is the default for new compute environments.
-If you're using older compute environments with Amazon Linux 1 (AL1) AMIs, either upgrade or see previous versions of this document.
+_The following applies to Batch compute environments using Amazon Linux 2023 (AL2023) [ECS-optimized AMIs][], which is the default for new compute environments.
+If you're using older compute environments with Amazon Linux 2 (AL2) or Amazon Linux 1 (AL1) AMIs, either upgrade or see previous versions of this document.
 If you're using custom AMIs, you can probably find your own way._

 By default, your Batch jobs will have access to ~28 GiB of shared space.
 This is enough for many Nextstrain builds, but the [SARS-CoV-2 build][] is the